Personal Line of Credit: Get Flexible Cash When You Need It

-Whether you need cash to consolidate debt, buy a car, buy a home, start a business or handle an emergency, you can find a loan that meets your financial needs.
+Whether you need cash to consolidate debt, to buy a car, to purchase a home, to start a business or to handle an emergency, you can find a loan that meets your financial situation.

-A personal line of credit is a loan that offers distinct features, including flexible monthly payments and few usage limitations.
-But this flexibility doesn't mean a personal line of credit is the right option for everyone.
+A personal line of credit (PLOC) is an unsecured loan that offers distinct features, including flexible monthly payments and few usage limitations.
+But this flexibility doesn't mean a personal line of credit is right for everyone.

-Below, we’ll outline the basics of a personal line of credit to help you to determine if it meets your financial needs.
+Below, we’ll outline the basics of a personal line of credit to help you determine if it meets your personal finance needs.

-When you are approved for a personal line of credit, the lender gives you checks and a debit card you can use to access your funds.
-You can write the checks or use the debit card just as you would use a checking account.
-You can also use the debit card to withdraw cash from the ATM.
+When you’re approved for a personal line of credit, the lender gives you checks and a debit card you can use to access your funds.
+You can write checks or swipe the debit card just as you would with a checking account.
+You can also use the debit card to withdraw cash from an ATM.

-Some of the key characteristics to pay close attention to when considering a personal line of credit include its draw and repayment periods, interest rate, usage limitations, whether it’s secured or unsecured and related fees.
+Some of the key characteristics to pay close attention to when considering a personal line of credit include its draw and repayment periods as well as the interest rate you will be charged.

 Personal line of credit phases

 Most personal lines of credit have two distinct phases: the draw period and the repayment period.

 The draw period is the first phase of a personal line of credit.
 This is when you can use the line of credit to make purchases or pay for services.
 This period varies based on the terms of the line of credit.